slint-ui/slint/examples/dial/README.md

 # Planned changes

-- [ ] Lock the dial so it cannot be rotated between the blank start and end angles.
 - [ ] Update the graphics slightly.
 They are 10 years old and would benefit from a small polish.